About St. James

 Stephanie Bending teaches third grade at St. James.
 Previously, Mrs. Bending taught first grade at St. James and served the Downer’s Grove school district as an instructional assistant in the primary grades.
 She earned her bachelor’s degree in Elementary Education from Northern Illinois University.

-Kaitlyn Gardner teaches fourth grade at St. James.
-Ms. Gardner is experienced in differentiating instruction and integrating technology into student learning.
+Kaitlyn Pegman teaches fourth grade at St. James.
+Mrs. Pegman is experienced in differentiating instruction and integrating technology into student learning.
 She earned her bachelor’s degree in Elementary Education from Western Michigan University.

 Becky Gorcyca is our fifth and sixth grade homeroom teacher.
 In our departmentalized approach to middle school, Mrs. Gorcyca focuses on the science curriculum.
 Her enthusiasm of subject matter is contagious and she captures the mindset of students at age level while anticipating their needs.
 Mrs. Gorcyca earned her bachelor’s degree from Concordia University Chicago.